President Amy Morrison Goings

 - Clyde Hill

-The college’s main campus is in the city of Kirkland just east of Lake Washington.
+The Institute’s main campus is in the city of Kirkland just east of Lake Washington.
 The surrounding area offers numerous outdoor recreational opportunities and a wealth of diverse arts, entertainment and cultural attractions.
 Kirkland is located just 15 miles east of Seattle and less than an hour from the foothills of the Cascade Mountains.

 Kirkland has a strong local economy with a healthy mix of small business, corporate headquarters, light industrial and manufacturing and a growing base of high tech, biotech, and home-based businesses.
 It is also close to the major employment centers of Seattle and Bellevue, and major employers like Boeing, Paccar, and Microsoft.

 Lake Washington College Foundation

 Lake Washington College Foundation support’s Lake Washington Institute of Technology’s educational excellence.
 The Foundation is dedicated to increasing student access and success at LWTech through raising funds, building partnerships, and advocating for students and the college.
 The Foundation offers scholarships and also provides emergency financial assistance to students with pressing needs through the Student Emergency Fund, which is administered by the Financial Aid Director.
 The Lake Washington College Foundation currently manages a variety of accounts and endowments on behalf of generous donors and college departments for the benefit of students and programs.

 A volunteer board of directors comprised of representatives of community, business, industry, and education leaders governs the Lake Washington College Foundation.
 For more information on the Lake Washington College Foundation office, please visit www.lwtech.edu/foundation.